HauVu-flinders/HauVu-flinders/README.md

 - 👋** Hi there!
 I’m Sally**
-- 🔭 The technologies I work with are HTML, CSS, JavaScript, React, NodeJS and web development.
+- 🔭 The technologies I work with are HTML, CSS, JavaScript, React, NodeJS, .NET and web development.
-- 💞️ I love to create pretty things, such as latte art and websites
+- 💞️ I love to create pretty and useful things
-- ⚡ Fun fact: I studied public health in Vietnam, I moved to Australia to work as a barista and customer service to save money to study in Australia, now I am an IT graduate from Flinders University.
+- ⚡ Fun fact: I studied public health in Vietnam, then I moved to Australia to study coding and now I am a full-stack software developer
-I am passionate about software development so I've been spending a lot of time teaching myself programming skills.
+- I am passionate about software development so I've been spending a lot of time teaching myself programming and tech skills.